How you crop portraits makes a big difference to the feel and composition of the image. There are some definite portrait

-To receive a cheat sheet of these cropping guides, fill in the form and I’ll send it to you.
+To receive a cheat sheet of these portrait cropping guides, fill in the form further down and I’ll send it to you.

 So now let’s get into exactly where is considered good and not good to crop portraits.

 How not to crop heads

 Unless you’re making some sort of artistic statement, or need an extreme close up for some reason, don’t crop off the sides of heads in portraits.
 Keep the ears in frame.

 Likewise, chins should not be cropped in photos.
 When you crop somebody’s chin out of the shot it makes their face look heavier and without shape.

 In fact, you should include a lot more than just the chin when you crop a headshot.
 A floating head also looks weird.
 So when cropping headshots, crop just below the shoulders.

-When it comes to the top of the head, you can either leave space above the head, or crop into the forehead.
+When it comes to cropping the top of the head, you can either leave space above the head, or crop into the forehead.

 Again, you need to be careful about where exactly you crop the photo.
 Leave too much or too little space above the head and the framing looks uncomfortable.
 Ideally, when cropping headshots, aim for the eyes to be in the top third of the image.

 If you crop into somebody’s head, make sure that it looks intentional.
 In other words, don’t just skim the very top of their head off.
-It will look like a mistake.
+It’ll look like a mistake.

 By all means crop into their head, but don’t crop too far down.
 Cropping off the top of the head is personal taste, but even if you are in favour of it, there’s a point where portrait cropping goes too far.

 3. Cropping portraits – torso

-I mentioned above that you can crop just below the shoulders.
+I mentioned above that you can crop portraits just below the shoulders.
 However, you need to be careful that it’s not too far down.
 If you crop lower down the body, on women especially, you have to make the decision to crop either above or below the bust.

 Cropping portraits through the bust-line is not good.